 Although an easy trail, accessible to almost anyone, If hiking is not your thing you can easily catch a boat to Anse Major.

-It’s a nice 20-minute boat ride which follows the rugged coastline, offering some scenic views of cliffs and granite mountains.
+It’s a nice 20-minute boat ride that follows the rugged coastline, offering some scenic views of cliffs and granite mountains.

 Many operators combine Anse Major with Cap Ternay on half-day boat trips which include snorkeling.